-All the buildings of the University are heated and lighted from a central station, the boiler room of which is supplied with three horizontal-tubular boilers, of the Atlas make.
-Auxiliary to the boilers are two Stilwell-Bierce and Smith-Vaile duplex boiler-feed pumps, used either to supply the boilers or to distribute hot water to the lavatories of the various buildings.
-Laidlaw-Dunn-Gordon duplex pumps circulate water for beating purposes throughout the buildings of the University and the Baptist Church building.
-The lighting apparatus consists of one 45 Kilo-Watt Thresher generator, direct-connected to a 60 horse power Ball engine, and one 75 Kilo-Watt Thresher generator direct-connected to a Russell engine of 110 horse power.
+All the buildings of the University are heated and lighted from a central station, the boiler room of which is supplied with three horizontal-tubular boilers, and such auxiliary apparatus as is needed to distribute water for heating and lavatory purposes.
+The lighting apparatus consists of one 45 Kilo-Watt Thresher generator, direct-connected to a 60 horse-power Ball engine and one 75 Kilo-watt Thresher generator, direct-connected to a Russell engine of 110 horse power.
 The latter has a capacity of 1200 lights, the former 720.
 These supply light to all the University buildings, and electric current to the laboratories for experimental purposes.